JoshWidrick/BAPC_Crawler/README.md

 python BAPC.py
 ```
 in your command line terminal

+### Or

+We also provided you with a Dockerfile so that you may dockerize the app and simply run it in Docker as a container. it will allow you to avoid all the extra work above.

 ## How to setup up criteria to search
 Search Criteria is set in src/parts.json